 You're probably familiar with the style from Sicily and Calabria that features breaded eggplant.

 But in Naples, where eggplant Parmesan likely originated (and where Mom's from), no bread crumbs are used in this dish.
-Instead, the sliced eggplants are dipped in flour and egg, then shallow-fried until golden (before being layered with cheese, sauce and basil and getting baked).
+Instead, the sliced eggplants are dipped in flour and egg, then shallow-fried until golden (before being layered with cheese, sauce and basil and baked).

 Skipping the bread crumbs makes for a lighter Eggplant Parmigiana recipe, where the flavor of the vegetable really pops.
 There's no tinge of sogginess, either.